jlytle01/ET_lab/README.md

 # ET_lab
-Data acquisition code for evapotranspiration measurement Roadmap as follows:
+Data acquisition code for evapotranspiration measurement.

+Roadmap as follows:
 - acquire accurate data from sample sensor on demand over i2c
 - acquire accurate data from network of sensors on demand over i2c